kubernetes/community/contributors/devel/sig-instrumentation/instrumentation.md

 ### Exception for object state metrics

-One exception to the component prefix rule is for metrics collected about the state of kubernetes objects.
-From users' perspective, controllers are an implementation detail of object reconciliation.
-The collection of controllers which comprise a working kuberntes cluster is viewed as a single system which drives objects towards their specified desired state.
-Metrics concerning a given object should be easily discoverable and compareable even when they are produced by different controllers.
-Metrics describing the state of a built-in kubernetes object take the form:
+One exception to the component prefix rule is for metrics derived from the state of Kubernetes objects.
+From the users' perspective, controllers are an implementation detail of object reconciliation.
+The collection of controllers which comprise a working Kubernetes cluster is viewed as a single system which drives objects towards their specified desired state.
+Metrics concerning a given object should be easily discoverable and comparable even when they are produced by different controllers.
+Metrics describing the state of a built-in Kubernetes object take the form:

 ```
 kube_<kind>_<metric>